slhck/ffmpeg-normalize/README.md

 **What will get normalized?**

 By default, all streams from the input file will be written to the output file.
 For example, if your input is a video with two language tracks and a subtitle track, both audio tracks will be normalized independently.
 The video and subtitle tracks will be copied over to the output file.

+**How will the normalization be done?**

+The normalization will be performed with the [`loudnorm` filter](http://ffmpeg.org/ffmpeg-filters.html#loudnorm) from FFmpeg, which was [originally written by Kyle Swanson](https://k.ylo.ph/2016/04/04/loudnorm.html).
+It will bring the audio to a specified target level.
+This ensures that multiple files normalized with this filter will have the same perceived loudness.

 **What codec is chosen?**